This Agreement is between “The Designer”, Marin Design Agency LLC (DBA Michelle Marin) and the client purchasing the services.

 (o) The client must complete his/her form within (1) business day to keep his/her project on time.
-The client has up to (2) calendar days from the time the client received his/her form to avoid delay fees.
+The client has up to (2) business days from the time the client received his/her form to avoid delay fees.

-(p) If the client’s form is not completed within 2 days from receipt, the project is automatically canceled and no refunds are given.
+(p) If the client’s form is not completed within 2 business days from receipt, the project is automatically canceled and no refunds are given.

 (q) Once the client approves his/her design, no more revisions will be made to the website.
 If the client would like the designer to make changes to the design after the project is finalized, the client can hire the designer to do so under a new contract and for an additional fee.

 (r) Website launch info will be given to the client upon final payment clearing and final client approval.

 ADDITIONAL ROUNDS OF REVISIONS